opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

 It is the first step in our detection algorithm.
 The main idea is to match the scene descriptors with our model descriptors in order to know the 3D coordinates of the found features into the current scene.

-First, we have to set which matcher we want to use.
+Firstly, we have to set which matcher we want to use.
 In this case is used *FlannBased* matcher which in terms of computational cost is faster than the *BruteForce* matcher as we increase the trained collectction of features.
 Then, for FlannBased matcher the index created is *Multi-Probe LSH: Efficient Indexing for High-Dimensional Similarity Search* due to *ORB* descriptors are binary.

 You can tune the *LSH* and search parameters to improve the matching efficiency: